Nebojša Krstić: Political career

 Krstić joined the Democratic Party in 1992.

 During Boris Tadić's presidential campaign, Krstić worked as his creative director and was in charge of the media presentation of the Democratic Party's candidate for the office of Serbian President.

 Nowadays, he often appears as self proclaimed political analyst, strongly criticizing opposition, and speaking in favor of current political establishment in Serbia.

-Personal life

-In an exchange of words on Twitter, Krstic outed himself as a gay man, standing up against homophobia online.